 Make sure they feel just as a part of the family as every other family member.

-It seems like common sense to include your step children, but sometimes it can be easy to get caught up in your normal routine and step children can end up sitting by themselves.
+It seems like common sense to include your stepchildren, but sometimes it can be easy to get caught up in your normal routine and your stepkids can end up sitting by themselves.

-Invite your stepkids to join in what you are doing, with everything.
-You may feel like it’s unspoken that they are invited, but they may be uncomfortable.
+If this happens, invite your stepkids to join in what you are doing, with everything.
+You may feel like it’s unspoken that they are invited, but they may be uncomfortable at first not knowing if you want them to join in.

 Kids can tell when they are being left out, so make an effort to include them in all things, including chores and household responsibilities.

-Be Real and Communicate Your Intentions with Bonding with Step Children
+5. Be Real and Communicate Your Intentions with Bonding with Stepchildren

-Kids know when you are being fake.
+Kids know when you are being fake, I mean we know when they are being fake right?
 They know when you like something or don’t like something.

 Communication is the key!
-Sit down with your stepkid and let them know that you want to have a relationship with them.
+Sit down with your stepkids and let them know that you want to have a relationship with them.
 This really does open up a lot of barriers!

-Put in the Time for Bonding with Step Children
+6. Put in the Time for Bonding with Stepchildren

 Bonding with stepkids definitely does not happen overnight.